- About Us

 If you have two or more felony convictions, to restore your right to vote, you must apply with the Superior Court of each county where you were convicted.
 For example, if you have a felony conviction in Maricopa County and a felony conviction in Pima County, you must fill out restoration applications for both counties.
 Below are links and information on how to obtain Rights Restoration application materials for each county in Arizona.

-Accepts applications from Pima or Maricopa County as long as Santa Cruz is substituted for Pima or Maricopa throughout.
-Contact: 2150 N Congress Drive, Nogales, AZ 85621 or call (520) 375-7800.
+Santa Cruz: Accepts applications from Pima or Maricopa County as long as Santa Cruz is substituted for Pima or Maricopa throughout.
+Contact: 2150 N Congress Drive, Nogales, AZ 85621, or call (520) 375-7700.

 Yavapai: Available online Also accepts applications from Maricopa County as long as Yavapai is substituted for Maricopa throughout.
 Contact: (928)567-7741